AnthonyAlaimo/Couple-Finder/README.md

 - Create and update your profile by filling in some information about yourself and what you are looking for.

+- Upon creation of a new profile, the user will fill out a personality test that will help their initial match criteria and get a estimate of their overall personality type.

 - Match with a wide variety of other users based on criteria such as age, gender, location, common hobbies, etc.

 - Message those people that you match with in one on one conversations where no private information is exposed.